NOAA-PMEL/OneArgo-Mat/README.md

 calc_auxil.m             : calculates various auxiliary variables from Argo float data<br/>
 check_datenum.m          : checks if input matches datenum format<br/>
 check_dir.m              : determines if a directory needs to be created and does so if necessary<br/>
+check_float_variables.m  : checks if specified variables are available for the specified floats<br/>
 check_variables.m        : checks if specified variables are available<br/>
 combine_variables.m      : creates a cell array with variables names (basic and extended sets)<br/>
 create_tiled_layout.m    : creates tiled layout in a profile plot with two different variables<br/>
 depth_interp.m           : interpolates values for BGC-Argo parameters against depth<br/>
 do_download.m            : determines if a file should be downloaded or not<br/>
 do_pause.m               : pauses execution of main_workshop (if used without desktop)<br/>
-download_float.m         : downloads the Sprof or meta NetCDF file for one float<br/>
+download_float.m         : downloads the prof, Sprof or other NetCDF file for one float from the GDAC<br/>
+download_index.m         : downloads one index file from the GDAC<br/>
-download_multi_floats.m  : calls download_float to download Sprof NetCDF files for multiple floats<br/>
+download_multi_floats.m  : calls download_float to download NetCDF files from the GDAC for multiple floats<br/>
 get_dims.m               : returns number of profiles, parameters, and depth levels of one Sprof file<br/>
 get_inpolygon.m          : determines which of the given points are within the specified lon/lat limits<br/>
 get_lon_lat_lims.m       : obtains maximum/minimum latitude and longitude values from input data<br/>
 get_multi_profile_mean.m : calculates the mean profile of multiple profiles<br/>
 get_sensor_number.m      : determines sensor name and number from input<br/>
 get_var_name_units.m     : returns the long variable name and units name for a given short parameter name input<br/>
+initialize_meta.m        : reads the meta index file and initializes the global Meta struct<br/>
+initialize_prof.m        : reads the prof index file and initializes the global Prof struct<br/>
+initialize_sprof.m       : reads the sprof index file and initializes the global Sprof struct<br/>
+initialize_tech.m        : reads the tech index file and initializes the global Tech struct<br/>
+initialize_traj.m        : reads the traj index file and initializes the global Traj struct<br/>
 interp_lonlat.m          : interpolates missing positions if possible<br/>
 mod_xaxis_time.m         : sets length and labels for x axis (time) in time series and section plots<br/>
 plot_one_profile.m       : plots one profile<br/>